REVIEW: John Wick Chapter 3 - Parabellum

 Plus, all my favorite aspects were maintained in peak condition.
 The fight scenes are just as creative, the criminal underworld feels just as fresh, and the cast doesn’t skip a beat.

 Oh, and if I’m mentioning the cast, I gotta start a new section.

 Y’ALL!
 THIS CAST!

 From the biggest big name to the smallest bit role; the acting in John Wick 3 is on another level.
 Halle Barry appears with her best performance in who knows how long, Anjelica Huston was the smartest casting choice of the summer so far, and even the dude from Iron Chef America is good in this movie.
 The Bowery King is perhaps one of my favorite characters in all of action movie history and I just want to see Laurence Fishburne play him until the end of linear time.

-Every detail is a symphony.
 The score, the locations, the cinematography, the pacing, the CGI, the costuming, the dialogue with just enough corny on top of the hyper realism, YUM YUM, I LOVE IT ALL!
-And I’m sure I’m skipping over 18 layers of symbolism because I’ve only seen it once.
+And I’m sure I’m skipping over tons of symbolism because I’ve only seen it once.

 P.S.
 If you want to hear me talk more about this franchise I made a whole 18 minute long video on the first 2 movies HERE: https://www.youtube.com/watch?v=wZvmBmCSHhQ